idia640/presentations/week12/PITCHME.md

 The mechanisms by which social networks operate are complex.
 But there is a grand race to understand such networks; again, it’s a race for attention and influence.
 As Kevin Spacey said in an address in 2014, “anyone with an internet connection and an idea can develop an audience.” http://www.cleveland.com/business/index.ssf/2014/09/kevin_spacey_challenges_conten.html.

-There are a couple of dark sides to this story, of course.
+There is a dark side to this story, of course.
 There is the very salient fact that all of us are subject to manipulation over social media.
 For a fascinating read, you can read about how a Russian troll @TEN_GOP gained influence in America’s political drama in 2016.
 It remained active for 18 months fooling both the left and the right.

 “Its success came from its stepwise approach.
 First, it imitated genuine far-right commentators by posting hyper-partisan tweets, and attracted their attention by mentioning and praising them.
 Their responses gave it an appearance of legitimacy which allowed it to interact with higher-profile figures, including in the campaign, and to be quoted by genuine media outlets.”
 (2 017, Nimmo, B., How a Russian Troll Fooled America, https://medium.com/dfrlab/how-a-russian-troll-fooled-america-80452a4806d1)